Not every unknown is unpredictable. Sometimes, a problem is merely complicated.

 How to Deal with Unpredictability

 The more the factors above are at play in your work, the harder it gets to know what is the right thing to do.
-A problem like fixing a broken car can be analyzed, and no matter how long it takes, in the end, you’ll know exactly how to fix it.
+You can analyze a problem like fixing a broken car.
+No matter how long it takes, in the end, you’ll know exactly how to fix it.

 When dealing with something unpredictable, like changing processes in your organization or innovating a product, no matter how well you analyze, you won’t know what action will end up having a positive impact, improve the quality, or make people love your product.